bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

 Note that the name of this task (There was a change) is important and will be targeted by the notify.

-Create also a template, called our_file.j2 in templates folder, with the following content:
+Create also a template, called our_file.j2 in templates folder (like handlers above), with the following content:

 .. code-block:: text